VinnyNgo03/discord-chatbot/README.md

-Discord Chatbot utilizing text generation from DialoGPT and image generation from Stable Diffusion.

-LLM model loaded using Hugging Face Transformers library.
+Discord Chatbot using a fine-tuned Dialogpt-Medium model from the Hugging Face Transformers library.
+The chatbot sends generated dialogue in response to text from Discord.

+The model was fine-tuned using transcripts from Season 1 of Regular Show.
+The data was conversational dialogue involving the character "Rigby".

+Experimented with Meta-Llama-3-8B-Instruct model.